Origi joins Milan after leaving Liverpool

 Divock Origi has joined Milan after his contract expired at Liverpool.

-Origi signed for Liverpool from Lille after impressing for Belgium at the 2014 World Cup but immediately rejoined the Ligue 1 side on loan.
+Origi signed for Liverpool from Lille after impressing for Belgium at the 2014 FIFA World Cup, but immediately rejoined the Ligue 1 side on loan.

+Exclusive behind-the-scenes pictures of our new Belgian striker: @DivockOrigi 📸👊#ReadyToLeaveAMark #SempreMilan pic.twitter.com/KyGO28SwCN— AC Milan (@acmilan) July 5, 2022

 The 27-year-old developed a reputation as somewhat of a super-sub during his time at Anfield, scoring 22 goals in 107 Premier League appearances for Liverpool, while only starting 34 of those matches.